 Pro Tip: To avoid shadows, work during an overcast day, when the shadows aren’t too harsh.
 Plan to shoot early in the morning or later in the evening when the light is filtered.

-To create a particular look that represents movement, add body parts (hands, arms, feet, hair, etc) to the frame.
-For flat lay movement photos, you may need a second pair of hands to help you snap the photo.
+To create a distinct look that represents movement, add body parts (hands, arms, feet, hair, etc.) to the frame.
+For flat lay movement photos, you may need a second pair of hands to help you snap the picture.

 2. Focus on a single product

-Use a white background/backdrop so products stand out on their own.
-To create a plain background/backdrop you can use ironed bed sheet, a foams core board, or a white roll of paper.
+Use a white background/backdrop, so products stand out on their own.
+To create a plain background/backdrop, you can use an ironed bed sheet, a foams core board, or a white roll of paper.